junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 If improvement does not begin within 2 or
 3 days, consider using another antibiotic and try to get medical advice.

-Dosage of penicillin for mild infections: adults and children over 12 years:
+_Dosage of_ penicillin for mild infections:

-250 to 500 mg
-4 times a day for 10 days
+- adults and children over 12 years: 250 to 500 mg, 4 times a day for 10 days

-children from 6 to 12 years: 125 to 250 mg
-4 times a day for 10 days
+- children from 6 to 12 years: 125 to 250 mg, 4 times a day for 10 days

-children from 1 to 5 years old: 125 mg
-4 times a day for 10 days
+- children from 1 to 5 years old: 125 mg, 4 times a day for 10 days

-children less than 1 year old: 62.5 mg
-4 times a day for 10 days
+- children less than 1 year old: 62.5 mg, 4 times a day for 10 days

 For more serious infections: double the above dosage.

 For strep throat (to prevent rheumatic fever):